In this Guide

 2. North Star 3 HP 230V Single Phase Electric Air Compressor with Vertical Tank, 80-Gallon

-This North Star unit is only slightly more expensive than the Rolair we’ve just looked at.
+This North Star unit is only slightly more expensive than the Rolair we’ve just looked at and still ranks in the best air compressors available on the market.
 It’s our recommendation for folks who aren’t concerned with portability, and just want the greatest air supply possible for the least amount of money.

 It’s a big, rugged stationary unit that, like the Rolair, is appropriate for both DIY and professional use.
 You could easily run several paint guns at once from this compressor, or paint while someone else works with a different air tool.